 Being a Monk in Myanmar: Personal Transformation in a Changing Country

 Short article about the second time Arrowsmith became a monk in at a Buddhist monastery in Myanmar, in the days when it was very difficult for a Westerner to receive ordination.

 Angelo da Fonseca: Portrait of an Eclectic Genius

 Arrowsmith’s critical introduction to the tragically overlooked work of the Goan painter Angelo da Fonseca, who has only recently begun to be recognised as a key artist in the Indian Modernist canon.

 Mundo Goa (Ed.
 V Menezes)

-A trip to Goa to give a public lecture became an unexpected adventure involving a forgotten genius, a hidden cache of paintings, sinister priests, the home of a famous author, & a bus journey across Western India - this is the story behind the Art India article on Fonseca.
+A trip to Goa to speak at the Independence Golden Jubilee celebrations took Arrowsmith on an unexpected adventure involving a forgotten genius, a hidden cache of paintings, sinister priests, the home of a famous author, & a bus journey across Western India - this is the story behind Arrowsmith’s Art India article on Fonseca.

 Xu Zhen’s Reclining Buddha

 Critical introduction to the colossal Chinese sculpture by contemporary artist Xu Zhen commissioned by Australia’s national gallery in Melbourne in 2017, with comments on global Buddhist art and the ramifications of Silk Roads ancient and modern.

 Art, Dance & Sex in the Early Twentieth Century